byuccl/bfasst/README.md

 * It takes advantage of the ninja build tool to automatically handle job creation, up-to-date checking of dependencies, parallel processing, and io redirection.
 * It uses chevron, the python implementation of the mustache templating engine to template the scripts used for common operations such as synthesis and implementation of designs.
 * It keeps python as its base language, rather than switching to bash in order to minimize the learning curve and maximize portability in transitioning to the new architecture.
+* It provides unit tests for all new code, that can be run with `python -m unittest`

 ### Usage: